pulsar-edit/documentation/docs/using-pulsar/basics.md

 The fuzzy finder uses the `core.ignoredNames`, `fuzzy-finder.ignoredNames` and `core.excludeVCSIgnoredPaths` configuration settings to filter out files and folders that will not be shown.
 If you have a project with tons of files you don't want it to search through, you can add patterns or paths to either of these config settings.
 If your project is also a repository, the `core.excludeVCSIgnoredPaths` setting controls whether Pulsar will ignore files that are specified in [`.gitignore` files](https://git-scm.com/docs/gitignore) and their equivalents in other common VCS systems.

-We'll learn more about config settings in [Global Configuration Settings](TODO), but for now you can easily set these in the Settings View under Core Settings.
+We'll learn more about config settings in [Global configuration settings](/customizing-pulsar/global-configuration-settings/), but for now you can easily set these in the Settings View under Core Settings.

 Both `core.ignoredNames` and `fuzzy-finder.ignoredNames` are interpreted as glob patterns as implemented by the